trystan/theseus/README.md

 First, use attributes to tell Theseus how to use your site.
 Here are some facts about how to use the Selenium `IWebDriver` to use boardgamegeek.com.
 Each fact is a single-parameter method that takes the type you're using or a Theseus `Context` that wraps whatever type you're using.
+The return type can be `void` or `Task`.

 ```c#
 public class BoardGameGeek